janfuhrer/podsalsa/SECURITY.md

 **Verify with Cosign**

-As an alternative to the SLSA Verifier, you can use `cosign` to verify the docker images.
+As an alternative to the SLSA Verifier, you can use `cosign` to verify the provenance of the container images.
 Cosign also supports validating the attestation against `CUE` policies (see [Validate In-Toto Attestation](https://docs.sigstore.dev/verifying/attestation/#validate-in-toto-attestations) for more information), which is useful to ensure that some specific requirements are met.
 We provide a [policy.cue](./policy.cue) file to verify the correct workflow has triggered the release and that the image was generated from the correct source repository.

 ```bash
 # download policy.cue